-- 1. Students may use the telephone in the main office only in the event of an emergency.
-Calls may be made during the student's lunch period, or before or after school.
-Students are not allowed to receive phone calls except in the event of an emergency. - 2.
 Parents are asked to try to plan accordingly and send notes to the school and limit phone calls to the office to only emergency situations.
-Any message after 12:00 PM will not be guaranteed to be delivered; however, every effort will be made to deliver the message. - 3.
-Teacher discretion in unusual circumstances such as forgotten necessary items.
+Any message after 12:00 PM will not be guaranteed to be delivered; however, every effort will be made to deliver the message.

-I. Gum Chewing/ Water Bottles

-Gum chewing and possession of water bottles is at the discretion of the individual classroom teachers.

-J. Physical Education Uniforms

-PE uniforms are required for students in grades 5 - 8.
-Students may purchase uniforms at registration, or may provide their own as long as they meet the guidelines set forth by the P.E. teachers.

-K. Driving

-Students are not allowed to participate in Drivers Education even if age appropriate, nor may they drive an automobile to school.

-L. Medication
+Teacher discretion in unusual circumstances such as forgotten necessary items will be considered.

-Prescription and non-prescription medication must be checked into the nurse's office or the main office and is not to be kept on student's person or in desks or backpacks.
-The nurse's office and school office will have non-prescription medication available for student's use with parental consent on medication forms.
+- I. Gum Chewing/ Water Bottles Gum chewing and possession of water bottles is at the discretion of the individual classroom teachers. - J. Physical Education Uniforms PE uniforms are required for students in grades 5 8.
+Students may purchase uniforms at registration, or may provide their own as long as they meet the guidelines set forth by the P.E. teachers. - K. Driving Students are not allowed to participate in Drivers Education even if age appropriate, nor may they drive an automobile to school.
+New Driver's Education Policy: A student compiling a failing semester average in one or more classes in the proceeding semester will NOT be able to enroll in the Driver's Education course for the following semester. - L. Medication Prescription and non-prescription medication must be checked into the nurse's office or the main office and is not to be kept on student's person or in desks or backpacks.
+The nurse's office and school office will have non-prescription medication available for student's use with parental and Doctor consent on medication forms.
 School administration may consider exceptions on a case-by-case basis.
 There will be exceptions made for asthma medication prescribed for immediate use at the student's discretion.
 A student may possess such medication, provided a completed authorization form, signed by the student's parent/guardian, is on file with the district.
-District policy 388 refers to the Administration of Medicine.

-M. Medical Release from Physical Education, Recess, or Sports

-Any student who has been prohibited by a physician to participate due to an injury will not be allowed to take part in any P.E. class, recess, or sports activity until released by doctor.
+District policy 388 refers to the Administration of Medicine. - M. Medical Release from Physical Education, Recess, or Sports Any student who has been prohibited by a physician to participate due to an injury will not be allowed to take part in any P.E. class, recess, or sports activity until released by doctor.